 To contact the CCP Advising team and/or schedule a virtual appointment, please email firstname.lastname@example.org.

-Courses that are eligible for CCP credit and funding
+Courses that are eligible for college credit and College Credit Plus funding

 Students are not limited to only taking courses approved by their school, and may take any eligible course from any community college or university that they are accepted to for transferrable college credit.
 Courses that are not eligible for CCP funding may be taken on a self-pay basis.

-Qualifying CCP courses are divided into two levels:
+Qualifying college courses are divided into two levels:

 Courses for students who have not yet completed at least 15 transferable credit hours, courses that apply toward a certificate or pathway, study skills and/or academic success courses, and courses in the areas of computer science, information technology, anatomy, physiology, foreign language or American Sign Language.